tweag/python-monorepo-example/___-__-__-linear-sort.md

 import Data.Ord
 ```

-We will reuse types from the previous post.
+We will reuse the types from the previous post.

 ```haskell
 newtype SortedList a = Sorted [a]